DipsAnju/Html-Practice/README.md

 Dipsan-10 – Student At Aso College of Information Technology

 # Goal
-To Improve Web development Skills And Build A Good Portfolio For Job Hunting In Japan.
+To Improve Web Development Skills And Build A Good Portfolio For Job Hunting In Japan.